 10. Shanxi – Lee Benson (negotiations reportedly broken off), Donta Smith, Ansu Sesay, Maurice Taylor (currently injured, which won’t help), Lorenzen Wright (worked out, has been reported to have signed for both Shanxi and Liaoning), Olumide Oyedeji.
 Also offered contracts to both Allen Iverson and Stephon Marbury in the summer.
 The other four appear to be battling for two spots.

-11. Bayi - This team does not want to have imports.
-Not sure why.
+11. Bayi – This team does not have imports.

 15. TianJin – Herve Lamizana, Brandon Crump, Rony Fahed